 The savings page also has a co-pay lookup tool that allows patients to find their co-pay cost in advance, which can help with financial planning.

-The top-rated positive review of Ozempic comes from a reviewer named “Zell” who claims the drug helped them lose weight:
+The top-rated positive review of Ozempic comes from a reviewer named “Zell” who claims the drug caused weight loss:

 “What a miracle!
 9 months later and I’m down 40 lbs”